-You may have noticed an unusual orange fruit in your child’s book bag this week.
-You may even have asked, "what is this?"
+You may have noticed an unusual orange fruit popping up everywhere on campus.
+You may even have asked, "what is that?"

 Generations of GMS students share a collective nostalgia for the flavor of the persimmon.
 To them, it seems a rare, exotic fruit with notes of magic and pure joy only attainable from our grounds.
 Students begin asking for persimmon snacks in our Environmental Education classes on the very first day of school, and then every subsequent day until we cut into the first ripe persimmon in October.
 It would be difficult to adequately describe the infectious wave of excitement when our students find out we are having persimmons for snack.